faridji/PSL-Player-Recommender/README.md

 - 4 (bowlers + bowling allrounders)
 - 6 (batsman + batting allrounders + all rounders)

-Our applications also provides owners to maintain their complete in form of a dashboard.
+Our applications also provides owners to maintain their complete profile in form of a dashboard.
 It also provides survay facility to users to vote for their best players and team of PSL.

 ## Features
 ### PSL Categories Formation
 Our system places players into different PSL categories based on their performance.
 We takes their performance from following dataset.
 - T20 International Data
 - Previos PSL Editions (2016,2017)
-- Pakistanis Domestic Data.
+- Domestic Data (for pakistani players only).

 We use different statistical formulas to rank player.
 ### Best 20 Player